 Billowing borders in eye-catching colors may be the stalwarts of other garden design ideas, but Zen gardens follow a more simplistic approach.
-Often, carefully positioned rocks and pebbles are the stars of the show in these peaceful plots.
+Often, carefully positioned rocks and pebbles are the stars of the show in these peaceful Japanese garden ideas.
 Planting is kept to a minimum, or at least to a minimal palette.
 The result doesn't just feel quiet and calm, but it looks effortlessly sophisticated, too.

 They are 'a place of meditation, of single elements chosen with care,' says Lara Gochin Raffaelli, Garden Designer of Enchanted Gardens.
 'There is no sense of the rampant, of lack of discipline, of profusion.
 It is a place where you can sit and observe a blossom, a branch, the shape of a rock, or the curves of circles in sand for hours,' she adds.

 The best thing is that Zen garden ideas can be achieved in the smallest of spaces.
 Even if you've only got a tiny courtyard or patio to play with, you can recreate the look.
 So, if you're ready to discover how to make your own backyard an oasis of calm, keep scrolling.
 These ideas are sure to have you inspired.

 Every garden needs a path or two to get from the lawn to shed, or from the house to the gate.
 But pathways don't always have to be purely practical.
 When weaved around a small tree, a statue, or a body of water, they can also be used to encourage mindfulness.